-The Mayor's Office, Metro Nashville Department of Public Works, and the Natural Resources Defense Council’s (NRDC) Nashville Food Waste Initiative, Nashville Originals, and the Greater Nashville Hospitality Association are challenging local businesses to prevent wasted food, donate surplus food, and recycle their food scraps.
+Mayor John Cooper, the Metro- Nashville Department of Public Works, and the Nashville Food Waste Initiative, are challenging local businesses to prevent wasted food, donate surplus food, and recycle their food scraps.

-Please visit the private sector’s Food Saver Challenge companion website to register and for more information about how restaurants, hotels, and other food service businesses can address food waste.
+Please visit the Mayor’s Food-Saver Challenge Participation page to register and for more information about how restaurants, hotels, and other food service businesses can address food waste.

-In the inaugural challenge, 55 restaurants committed to taking on several food-saving actions for 30 days.
-Actions included educating staff and customers on food waste reduction, donating surplus food to nonprofits, donating food scraps for animal consumption, and setting up processes to compost organic waste.
-A local compost hauler found that their monthly poundage nearly doubled in the challenge time frame.
+Currently, 40 restaurants have committed to taking on several food-saving actions on an ongoing basis.
+Actions include educating staff and customers on food waste reduction, donating surplus food to nonprofits, donating food scraps for animal consumption, and setting up processes to compost organic waste.

-Now, food service businesses have a chance to participate in the new Mayor’s Food Saver Challenge, which will be ongoing.
-Participating in the Mayor’s Food Saver Challenge will reduce the amount of food sent to Middle Tennessee landfills, while helping to relieve hunger by donating wholesome, edible food to local nonprofits serving over 100,000 food-insecure residents in Davidson County.
+Participating in the Mayor’s Food Saver Challenge has been shown to reduce the amount of food restaurants and grocers are sending to Middle Tennessee landfills, while helping to relieve hunger by donating wholesome, edible food to local nonprofits serving over 100,000 food-insecure residents in Davidson County.

-Both the Nashville Food Waste Initiative and the Mayor’s Food Saver Challenge focus on food waste strategies based on the U.S. EPA’s Food Recovery Hierarchy, which prioritizes wasted food prevention, then food rescue, then food scrap recycling as a strategic approach offering the greatest environmental, social and economic benefits.
+Both the Nashville Food Waste Initiative and the Mayor’s Food Saver Challenge focus on food waste strategies based on the U.S. Environmental Protection Agency’s Food Recovery Hierarchy, which prioritizes wasted food prevention, then food rescue, then food scrap recycling as a strategic approach offering the greatest environmental, social and economic benefits.